Coworking Spaces for Women as a Current Business Trend

 The roots of this problem are deeper than may seem.
 Employers often ask applicants about their salary history and base their starting offer on that data.
 This means if a woman had lower salaries in the past, she will suffer from money deficit again.
 53% of women report that they had been asked for salary history.
 So, the discrepancy in men and women's pay compounds over a working person's lifetime.

 On average, a woman earns $9,909 less than a man every year according to data from the U.S. Census Bureau.

 Speaking about inequity, I can't help mentioning a common workplace phenomenon of the “motherhood penalty” and the “fatherhood bonus“.
 Traditionally, men having kids are considered family breadwinners.
 When men become dads, they start to get raises easier.

 Meanwhile, what happens when a woman becomes a mom?
 Employers start to think they are less committed to their jobs, which makes the salary gap even wider.

-Being a coworking software vendor, our team has lots of opportunities to talk to operators and managers of women-only workspaces.
-This is a key point why they started female coworking business — to create a safe environment for women that encourages them.
+Being a coworking space software vendor, our team has lots of opportunities to talk to operators and managers of women-only spaces.
+All these professional women identify the same key point why they started their niche spaces - to create a safe environment for women that encourages them.

 In a traditional coworking space, surrounded by male-centric IT teams and freelancers, there is still a risk of bullying and inequality, simply because women are in a huge minority in the IT industry.